spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/introduction.md

 ## Using an older version of PHP / Laravel ?

 If you're not on PHP 7 or Laravel 5.3 just use version 3 of this package.
-We don't introduce new feature to v3 anymore but we will still fix bugs.

 Just issue this command, composer should figure out the correct version.